 OR…Make take-home flyers.

-On this type, you can list more information.
+Even with less space than the full size sheet with tear off tabs, you can still list plenty of information.
 Print this type of flyer on photo/picture paper for a firmer feel and glossy appearance.
 Let prospective parents know exactly what your daycare program is like.
 List any experience and schooling you may have.
 Decorate a manila envelope and place several flyers in the envelope.
 Make sure the envelope is sized so that the flyers stick out of the top.
 Tack the envelope to the bulletin board.
 Advertising child care in this way works well because the flyer tends to remain in the hands of people who need your services longer than a little tab.
-I print them out three to a page and use a paper cutter for a straight edge.
+I print them out three to a page and use a paper cutter for a straight edge

 These are a low-cost form of daycare marketing and can be passed out to just about everyone.
 There are many on-line sites that will let you design the cards from a multitude of choice options.
 Leave several with local real estate agents.
 Families new to the area may well need child care.
 Same thing if your area still offers Welcome Wagon for new residents.
 Check to see if your cards can be placed in the packages._________________________________________________________________